- Commercial Litigation

 The efficacy of Mr. Boatman’s approach is evidenced not only in his AV-Preeminent Peer Rating but also in his client satisfaction ratings.
 Mr. Boatman annually receives Martindale-Hubble’s “Client Distinction Award” which is awarded to less than 1% of all AV-Rated lawyers.
 Mr. Boatman covets this Award more than any other that he receives.

 Above all else, there is one “unfair advantage” for Mr. Boatman’s clients.
-Whether atheist or a Christian, clients of Mr. Boatman are fortunate to have a capable and highly-rated attorney who cares enough to pray over clients’ cases and their lives, which is awesome even if a client does not believe in the power of prayer (prayers are free, by the way).
+Clients of Mr. Boatman are fortunate to have a capable and highly-rated attorney who cares enough to pray over clients’ cases and their lives, even if a client does not believe in the power of prayer.
 Mr. Boatman truly is “Truth Guided, Relationship Driven.”

-Consistent with his heart for service, Mr. Boatman sets aside Friday Mornings, from 8:30 a.m. to 12:30 p.m. at his Firm for free consultation and counseling for anyone in need.
+Consistent with his heart for service, Mr. Boatman sets aside Friday Mornings, from 8:30 a.m. to 12:30 p.m. at his Firm for counseling for anyone in need.
 (For more information about “Friday Mornings,” please send an email to email@example.com).

 Notable Anti-Satellite Piracy Efforts

 In 2002, after assisting DIRECTV with a raid on a pirate device dealer in Central Florida, Mr. Boatman was asked to file the first two test cases in what would become DIRECTV’s national litigation campaign against end-users of signal theft devices.
 The cases were filed in the Middle and Southern Districts of Florida and named 10-12 defendants each.
 Given the success of the first two cases, Mr. Boatman was asked by DIRECTV to assist in further developing the national litigation program.